26 November 2019

 Because of the greatly superior overall kalimba experience that you'll have with us

-When boxes of kalimbas arrive at Kalimba Magic (shipped from South Africa and various other countries in the world), they are unpainted and somewhat out of tune.
+When boxes of kalimbas arrive at Kalimba Magic (shipped from South Africa, China, the USA, Germany and a few other places), they are unpainted and somewhat out of tune.
 It is not uncommon for tines to be tuned to the wrong note - that is, 100 or 200 cents out of tune.
-When they ship from Kalimba Magic to your home, each tine is tuned to better than 5 cents accuracy.
+But by the time a kalimba ships from Kalimba Magic to your home, each tine is tuned to better than 5 cents accuracy.
 Most kalimba models will have some of their tines painted to assist you in learning and playing your kalimba.
 We will point you in the directions you will need for information on keeping your kalimba in tune, how to take care of your kalimba-playing thumb nails, how to fix any buzzy tines that might develop, and more.
 We show you the notes your kalimba should be tuned to in order to use the standard instructional resources for that kalimba, and we point the way to those resources.

 I know with a high degree of confidence that the people at Amazon and eBay who pack kalimbas into boxes have nowhere near as much experience playing as I have gained in my three decades as a kalimba player.
 I would suppose that most of them do not play kalimba at all, and I am fairly certain (based on my limited purchases of kalimbas through these internet megaliths) that they don't know how to tune their kalimbas, and that they don't even touch the tines at all before packing them in the box.

 There is a lot that Amazon does better than me.
 They market better.
 They probably ship faster than me.
 They might be more efficient at handling returns than me.
 They might be cheaper.